How to keep your records of processing up to date

 I hope this helps you with ways to keep your own records up to speed.
 I do find sharing the message about how helpful the RoPA can be if you suffer a data breach can motivate others to support you in this important task.
 Good luck!

 Simon Blanchard, July 2020

-If you need some practical advice in creating, maintaining or reviewing your Record of Processing Activities get in touch for an informal chat about how we can support you.
-Email: firstname.lastname@example.org and Julia, Phil or I will arrange a convenient time for a call.
+If you need some practical advice in creating, maintaining or reviewing your Record of Processing Activities GET IN TOUCH

 The information provided and the opinions expressed in this document represent the views of the Data Protection Network.
 They do not constitute legal advice and cannot be construed as offering comprehensive guidance on the EU General Data Protection Regulation (GDPR) or other statutory measures referred to.